 Dental checkups are critical in spotting early signs of gum disease and preventing any existing damage from getting worse.

 Gingivitis: Symptoms and Causes

 The beginning stage, and mildest form of gum disease, is known as gingivitis.
 In this early stage, periodontal disease can still sneak up on you since many people with gingivitis experience only mild discomfort.
-It may be tempting to ignore gingivitis at this early stage, but over time, it will cost you in money, time, and pain.
+It may be tempting to ignore gingivitis at this early stage, but it will cost you money, time, and pain over time.

 Detecting and treating gum disease early is vital since gingivitis can be reversed with treatment.

 However, when gingivitis is left untreated, it can progress into periodontitis.
-Advanced periodontal disease in the form of periodontitis is characterized by permanent damage such as tooth loss and bone loss.
-By the time you are diagnosed with periodontitis, it's too late to turn back the clock.
+Advanced periodontal disease in periodontitis is characterized by permanent damage such as tooth loss and bone loss.
+By the time you are diagnosed with periodontitis, it’s too late to turn back the clock.